Skip to content

 What the review looks at

-Built for property disputes where repair scope, proof, insurance, responsibility, and money all matter.
+Built for property disputes where damage, repairs, repair cost, insurance, responsibility, and who should pay all matter.

 Damage and cause